vsch/flexmark-java/flexmark/src/test/resources/issues_ast_spec.md

 Block quote erroneously parsed on closing inline HTML.

 Block parsing is done before inline parsing.
-Therefore at the time a block quote PREFIX is detected when the paragraph text is not parsed for inline HTML.
+Therefore at the time a block quote prefix is detected when the paragraph text is not parsed for inline HTML.
 Therefore it is not possible to with the CommonMark architecture to correctly parse.